SS Yarmouth Castle: Fire

 The remaining crew proceeded to alert passengers and attempted to help them escape their cabins.
 Some passengers tried to escape through cabin windows but found them difficult or impossible to open due to improper maintenance.
 The sprinkler system activated but was largely ineffective due to the severity of the fire.
 Crew members attempted to battle the flames with hoses, but were hampered by low hydrant pressure.
 The investigation later determined that more valves were open than the pumps could handle.

 While some lifeboats burned and others could not be launched due to mechanical problems, half of the ship's boats made it safely away.
 Passengers near the bow could not reach the lifeboats, but some were later picked up by boats from rescue vessels.

 The Finnish freighter Finnpulp was just eight miles ahead of Yarmouth Castle, also headed east.
 At 1:30 a.m., the ship's mate noticed that Yarmouth Castle had slowed significantly on the radar screen.
 Looking astern, he saw the glowing flames and notified the captain, John Lehto, who had been asleep.
 Lehto immediately ordered Finnpulp turned around.
 The freighter radioed Nassau three times but got no reply.
 At 1:36 a.m., the Finnpulp successfully contacted the Coast Guard in Miami.
 It was the first distress call sent out.

 The passenger liner Bahama Star was following Yarmouth Castle at about twelve miles distance.
 At 2:15 a.m., Captain Carl Brown noticed rising smoke and a red glow on the water.
 Realizing that this was Yarmouth Castle, he ordered the ship ahead at full speed.
 Bahama Star radioed the U.S. Coast Guard at 2:20 a.m.

 Finnpulp was the first ship on the scene, aiding the first lifeboat, which carried the Yarmouth Castle's captain.
 After picking up the passengers and some crew from that boat, the freighter turned to rescue further passengers from the burning ship.
 Finnpulp also launched its own boats to rescue passengers.

 By this time, Bahama Star had arrived on the scene.
 The ship stopped 100 yards from Yarmouth Castle and launched lifeboats, which lined up against the starboard side of the burning ship.
 Some people jumped into the water and climbed aboard the lifeboats.
 Others descended ropes and rope ladders.
 Finnpulp lowered a motorboat, which towed some of the boats to Bahama Star.

 Starting about 2:30 a.m. the U.S. Coast Guard began sending planes and later helicopters to assist in the rescue.
 The airborne operations would continue throughout the following day.

 All survivors had been pulled aboard Finnpulp and Bahama Star by 4:00 a.m.
 Yarmouth Castle capsized onto her port side just before 6:00 a.m., and sank at 6:03 a.m.

-The wreck has not been located but is thought to rest 10,800 ft below the Atlantic.
+The wreck has not been located but is thought to rest at a depth of 10,800 ft in the Atlantic.